Have you been dreaming of becoming a flight attendant since you were old enough to spot a plane in the sky?

 6. Fluent in English

-English is the widest used official language of aviation and the one used for all emergency related commands and training.
+English is the most extensively used official language of aviation and the one used for all emergency related commands and training.
 It is also the language to communicate with colleagues and passengers.

-If English is not your first language, you will need to make sure that you are able to read, understand, speak correctly and write correctly in English.
+If English is not your first language, you will need to make sure that you can read, understand, speak and write correctly in English.
 If you want to check your levels, you can test yourself online here.

 If you fulfill these minimum requirements, you can take the next steps: